-Equipment 245 245.248.0 Common Scan Fail Indicates unable to communicate with one or more AS 1668 fan controls. - Fan Control Boards 245.248.1 Common CRC Fault Indicates CRC fault reported from one or more AS 1668 fan controls.
-245.248.2 Foreign Control Indicates unconfigured AS 1668 fan controls detected.
+245.248.0 Indicates unable to communicate with one or more AS 1668 fan control PCBs that have been configured.
+245.248.1 Common CRC Fault Indicates CRC fault reported from one or more AS 1668 fan control PCBs.
+245.248.2 Foreign Control Indicates unconfigured AS 1668 fan control PCBs detected.

-These points are allocated for AS 1668 fan controls when the equipment number 248 for DSS functions is configured.
+The above points are allocated for AS 1668 fan controls when the equipment number 248 for fan controls or other DSS functions is configured.